-The runtime agent’s Trap feature is always listening on all levels of logging, up to the TRACE level.
-It is possible to configure the amount of seconds of logging it has to keep in memory.
-If an error occurs, the logging in memory and the error is stored in the APM manager database, which can provide information regarding what the runtime was proccessing at the time of the error.
+The runtime agent’s Trap feature is listening on all levels of logging, up to the TRACE level.
+If an error occurs, the logging in memory and the error is stored in the APM manager database, which can provide information regarding what the runtime was processing at the time of the error.

 The logs are used to collect Mendix Runtime log messages and store them in the APM manager database.